chingu-voyages/v15-geckos-team-01/README.md

 ## Overview
 Level up your learning with shared coding resources, tips, and accountability partners.
 ## Features
+Once a user is logged in, they can save, edit and delete from:

+### Set some goals
++ long term goal,
++ a three month goal,
++ a short term, one month goal.

+### A To-Do list
+Save a list of items you wish to complete, add to the list, and delete from the list when you're done

+### Bookmarks
++ save your favorite learning resource here
++ give it a more meaningful or easy to remember nickname

 ## Tech used
 * HTML5
 * CSS3